undjike/camoo-laravel-notification-channel/README.md

 ## Introduction

-This is a package for Laravel Applications which enables you to send notifications through Camoo SMS Channel.
+This is a package for Laravel applications which enables you to send notifications through Camoo SMS Channel.

 The package uses <a href="https://www.camoo.cm/bulk-sms">Camoo SMS Service</a> to perform SMS dispatching.